 We're here to help you and your family

-The Clarendale of Chandler retirement community will offer exceptional care and a myriad of options for senior living.
+The Clarendale of Chandler retirement community offers exceptional care and a myriad of options for senior living.
 We are also dedicated to keeping people informed and helping both seniors and adult children understand the process.
 Below you will find helpful FAQs and a glossary of terms defining aspects of senior care.

 Retirement Community FAQs